win21H2/txt/README.md

  - :white_check_mark: Test with different colors for the background of the application to see which ones/a combo of ones work best
  - ⛔ Figure out how to change the default dark and light theme colors (dark theme = 36393f & light theme = dcddde)
  - ⛔ Figure out how styling multiple TextBlocks in /Styles/TextBlock.xaml works
- - Remove all of th Grid.Row lines beause the mess up the styling and formatting of the application
+ - :white_check_mark: Remove all of th Grid.Row lines beause the mess up the styling and formatting of the application